NinerXrayBravoTwoTwo/MetabolicGames/README.md

 # MetabolicStat

+## LICENSE GLP - 3

 ## 42?

-Okay ...
 Now that you have collected your Glucose and ketone data for a few months, (Congradulations you now know that the answer to your question is 42 :) ) how can you make sense of it and track your progress?
 (i.e. What exactly was the question you wanted to answer anyway?)